reuters-graphics/bluprint_graphics-kit/docs/developers/components.md

 ## Driving components with Google docs

-In practice, we use Google docs to layout our pages and supply text to our components, so when tying together your components, you may want to make them part of the block structure pre-written in `Page.svelte`.
+In practice, we usually use Google docs to outline and layout our pages and to supply the text to our components.
+So when tying together your components, you may want to make them part of the block structure pre-written in `Page.svelte`.
 For example:

 ```svelte
 <script>